General George Pickett

 General Pickett and his shattered division returned to Virginia where they were allowed to rest and reorganize.
 His brigade commanded by General Montgomery D. Corse, which had remained in Virginia during the Gettysburg Campaign, rejoined Pickett's Division.
 That fall, Pickett was assigned to command the Department of Virginia and North Carolina.

 On April 1, 1865, General Pickett was in command of Confederate troops during the Battle of Five Forks, an important crossroads several miles west of Petersburg, Virginia.
 While the general was enjoying a fish fry picnic with fellow officers behind the lines, a large Union force attacked his troops.
 Pickett immediately galloped to the front but it was too late- the line was broken and many of his troops were retreating from the battlefield.
 Despite his efforts, Pickett could do little but rally the survivors and retreat.
 With Five Forks in Union hands, Petersburg could no longer be held and General Lee ordered his army to abandon both Petersburg and Richmond the following day.
-At the Battle of Sailor's (also called Saylor's) Creek, Virginia, on April 6, Pickett's command was shattered in a brief but bloody battle.
+At the Battle of Sailor's Creek (also called Sayler's), Virginia, on April 6, Pickett's command was shattered in a brief but bloody battle.
 Pickett and his staff were able to escape the Union trap and he led what remained of his small command to Appomattox Court House, where he surrendered and was paroled.

 "Lee's surrender is imminent.
 It is finished.
 The cloud of despair settled over all on the 3rd when the tidings came to us of the evacuation of Richmond and its partial loss by fire.
 The homes and families of many of my men were there, and all knew too well that with the fall of our capital, the last hope of success was over.
 It is finished!
 Thousands of them have gone to their eternal home, having given up their lives for the cause they knew to be just.
 The others, alas, heartbroken, crushed in spirit, are left to morn its loss.
 Well, it is practically all over now.
 We have poured out our blood, and suffered untold hardships and privations, all in vain."
 George Pickett in a letter to his wife dated April 9, 1865